 A thing I really liked about Lucerne is that it’s very easy to have the city as a main base and take short day trips by train or boat.
 On our first full day here we got up early and enjoyed a very nice breakfast at our hotel.
-The we strolled through the streets of Lucerne and down to the docks by the lake, about to head out on a day trip to Mount Rigi.
+The we strolled through the streets of Lucerne and down to the docks by the lake, it was time for a day trip to Mt Rigi.

 You can buy individual tickets for transportation, but both the boats and cog wheel train accept the Swiss Travel pass: An all-in-one transport ticket that entitles you to unlimited travel on consecutive days throughout the rail, bus and boat Swiss Travel System network.
 It is available for purchase for 3, 4, 8 or 15 days and you can read more about it as well as order it here.

 Qui va piano va sano e lontano (he who goes slow goes healthy and far)

 It’s windy and cold at the top, but the views are great and it feels so good to be outside and on top of a mountain.
 We go for a short hike towards our lunch stop, and in the meantime the interesting conversations with Bruno continue.
 He is retired but since he knows the mountain quite well he decided doing occasional guiding is a great way to get out to exercise and meet new people from all over the world.
 He used to work for a big company travelling all over the world, and when I ask him what his favourite place is he doesn’t even stop to ponder before quickly replying “home”.

 After a short walk, with some stumbling through the newly fallen snow we reach Chäserenholz, a typical alpine farm owned by Franz Toni.
 Here we get to eat some proper, home made Swiss food.
 Veera has been talking about alpine macaroni for a long time and luckily they have one portion left.
 I have a lovely soup and a home made sausage, served in the most rustic way: alone on a plate with a tube of mustard.